 Critical Sales Funnel Metrics You Should Measure and Track

 Now that we’ve recapped why sales funnel metrics are important let’s look at some of the most important metrics you can track.

 1. Leads: Your North Star Sales Funnel Metric

 Without leads, you won’t have a sales funnel, but to get the most value from these leads, you shouldn’t only track how many leads you have in your funnel.
 You should also track data points associated with your leads, including sources, qualification status, the time it takes to convert them, and more.
 When you do, you’ll learn a lot more about the health of your funnel.

 For example, when you track how many qualified leads are in your funnel, you’ll know how many are likely to convert.
 Likewise, when this number is low, it’s a perfect indication that you should spend more time on qualifying your leads.

 When analyzing your lead data, it’s also important to consider your lead sources.
+For example, does your email finder find enough emails?
 This, in turn, will show you how effective your different marketing efforts are at attracting more leads into the funnel.